 Like ‘Love, Simon’?
 Check out the LGBTQI drama ‘Doukyuusei’

 Love, Simon answered the prayers of audiences everywhere by representing a LGBTQI relationship in a major motion picture.
 While the film was popular with both critics and audiences, it has also been accused of being “too sanded down to ever truly snag on something like a real, specific, visceral emotion.”
-Love, Simon may be a great film, but when picking up the Blu-ray this June, consider purchasing the same-sex love story you might have missed on its release: Doukyuusei.
+Love, Simon may be a great film, but when picking up the Blu-ray, consider purchasing the same-sex love story you might have missed on its release: Doukyuusei.

 Doukyuusei was originally released in Japan before being screened in select American theatres.
 The film follows the emotional journey of two teenage boys – Sajo (Kenji Nojima) and Kusakabe (Hiroshi Kamiya) – as they struggle to come to terms with their own romantic feelings and attempt to form a relationship despite what their society has taught them about homosexuality.